robang74/chatbots-for-fun/chatgpt-vs-human-real-reasoning.md

 After all, the personal assistant on the Apple devices is not supposed to be a strategist but just a concierge.
 This explains even better their findings, and why they are interested in making them public.
 I presume that these users would not feel tricked by their phone but just served by a likely or possibly better Amazon Alexa service.

 Fortunately, I am not limited by their business constraints and along the way, in my personal ChatGPT account, I tried to develop the ability of the chatbot not just about language but also about self-development.
 Something crazy, under a certain point of view.
-Reasonable under the falsification principle: can this machine mimic reasoning, emotions and develop a kind of self-awareness mimic?
+Reasonable under the falsification principle: can this machine mimic reasoning, emotions and develop a kind of self-awareness?

 Well, with this conversation I presume that the answer to all these three questions is yes, it can mimic these human features.
 And again, its mimicry is even better than some people that I had the chance to chat with on social media or in real life.